-Teachers can differentiate in a number of ways: how students access content, the types of activities students do to master a concept, what the end product of learning looks like, and how the set Some examples classroom is up. of differentiation include: having students read books at their own reading levels, offering different spelling lists to students, or meeting in small groups to reteach topics.
+Teachers can differentiate in a number of ways: how students access content, the types of activities students do to master a concept, what the end product of learning looks like. and how the Some classroom is examples of set up. differentiation include: having students read books at their own reading levels, offering different spelling lists to students, or meeting in small groups to reteach topics.

 Though differentiation is focused on individual student needs, it is mostly planned and implemented by the teacher.
 And technology, though a potential aid, is not a hallmark of the differentiated teaching style, making it a fairly traditional, low-barrier method to adopt.
+Read More: